 Always remember, at its core, a forecast is about assumptions.
 It’s not accounting, and it’s not budgeting in the traditional sense.
 Forecasting is making educated guesses about what is reasonably possible and using business rules and the financial model in the software to turn the guesses into projections.

-Using a forecasting software tool that prompts for and holds the assumptions, makes forecasting easier and more accurate.
+Using a sales forecasting software tool that prompts for and holds the assumptions, makes forecasting easier and more accurate.

 3. Start with a solid structure